“Networking is an investment in your business. It takes time and when done correctly can yield great results for years to come.” – Diane Helbig

 While talking about above considerations, on a practical level there is people aspect which adds another angle of uncertainty and addressing it is equally important.
 As an example, it may happen that as part of networking solution to the organisation’s users - investment is made in providing certain service, but in BAU these services are hardly used as there is a better and less hectic workaround for the same.

-- Merger of data centers
+- Merger of data centres

 - Provisioning of appropriate user access to appropriate network areas